 The backhaul operators provide dedicated Ethernet connectivity to each of the wireless service providers for aggregation and interconnection of their nodes of attachment to their access routers, respectively.

 The backhaul connectivity of the Ethernet operators is statically configured according to the requirements of the individual service providers.
-Nevertheless, service providers may provide through such infrastructure different services to their subscribers, with the need to provide point-to-point service as well as tree service and LAN service forwarding behavior by the same infrastructure.
+Nevertheless, access network operators may provide different services to their users, with the need to provide point-to-point service as well as tree service and LAN service forwarding behavior through the same infrastructure.

 Functional requirements